AlexsLemonade/OpenScPCA-analysis/analyses/infercnv-consensus-cell-type/exploratory-notebooks/README.md

 This directory contains exploratory notebooks that are not specifically run in the analysis pipeline.
-Notebooks are organized in directories named for which ScPCA project they analyze.
+Exploratory notebooks for pooled normal reference analyses are organized in directories named for the ScPCA project they analyze.

 ## `SCPCP000004`